georgescharlesbrain/sui_shared/move_packages/examples_sui/README.md

 Tests and notes for [examples.sui.io](https://examples.sui.io) by MystenLabs [github sub-folder](https://github.com/MystenLabs/sui/tree/main/doc/book).
 Notes, questions and highlights are added to the website using the [hypothesis browser extension](https://hypothes.is/search?q=https%3A%2F%2Fexamples.sui.io%2F).

 Some parts are examples of the usage of specific sui framework modules.
-It can be usefull to have a look at the documentation and implementation of the sui framework modules.
+It can be useful to have a look at the documentation and implementation of the sui framework modules.
 The sui framework modules can be found [here](https://github.com/MystenLabs/sui/tree/main/crates/sui-framework/packages/sui-framework/sources)

 ## Sui Basics

 ### Entry functions

 visibility modifiers for functions: entry --> callable directly from transactions (but not from other modules), not allowed to have return values public --> callable from other modules, allowed to have return values